wearehanno/riggings/README.md

     $ bower prune # To remove the unused bower components
     $ bower install # To install the new ones

-Update the `source/layouts/layout.erb` file and other pages like `source/index.html.erb` to remove the Foundation-specific code.
+And finally, update the `source/layouts/layout.erb` file and other pages like `source/index.html.erb` to remove the Foundation-specific HTML grid and components.

-# Credits

-Foundation and Bower setup was originally based on the [middleman-zurb-foundation](https://github.com/axyz/middleman-zurb-foundation) template.